jnatten/mrt/README.md

 # mrt - Multi Repo Tool

 A tool to interact with multiple repositories.

 (By executing the specified commands in each context)

-This is all very not finished and there is a risk you will encounter problems and bugs
+This is not a finished product and there is a chance you will encounter bugs or problems.

 Reports of [issues](https://github.com/jnatten/mrt/issues/new) are really appreciated, along with pull-requests and suggestions on how to improve the code (Rust is still very new to me).